Should You Use A Queen Excluder?

 We have handled many queen excluders over the years, both plastic queen excluders and metal queen excluders.
 The spacing between the wires is not all standard, and manufacturers make them in different sizes.
 This space will make it harder at times for a worker bee to squeeze through.
 It won't damage the worker bee, but it will slow down the movement through the excluder.

 • An excluder will keep the queen from laying eggs and keeping brood in your honey supers, which leaves the honeycomb wax cleaner and less attractive to wax moths, who like the cocoons left behind by brood.
+This helps in extracting clean honey during harvesting.

 • If the queen cannot get to the upper boxes, then she might be easier to find.
 The space where she will be found is limited.
 Some beekeepers feel this is enough reason to use an excluder.